 Norris Dam State Park has two meeting rooms located in the west section on the park that can accommodate 10 to 75 people.
 These meeting rooms can be reserved up to one year in advance.
 The Tea Room is also a very popular venue for weddings, reunions and receptions.
 For more information, please contact the park office at 865-426-7461 or toll free at 1-800-543-9335.

 Civilian Conservation Corp.
 Structures Restoration

 We plan to restore 19 historic CCC cabins originally constructed in the 1930s.
-This project is currently in the planning phase and the construction schedule has yet to be determined.
+This project schedule is estimated to begin November 1 and continue through May 2015.